What do you remember learning in third grade? Fourth grade? Fifth?

 We’re betting your response is connected to a sensory project: the molecule model you built, or the field trip you took to a museum, or the artwork you did for a poem, the ice cream you earned for learning your multiplication tables.
 And your favorite teacher?
 We bet that’s the one who came up with cool projects and hands-on ideas for teaching lessons.

 That’s because experience embeds lessons in our memory in deep, resonant ways.
 As in all of life, things that are tasted, touched, heard, smelled, and seen are more meaningful and memorable.
 When we physically do, we mentally get what we’re doing.
 Especially if what we’re doing is FUN!

 This was our personal experience of reading as kids, and we passed it along when reading to our own.
-It’s been a joy to pass it along to other people’s kids since 2010!
+Since 2010, it’s been a joy to pass it along to other people’s kids.

 We join in a character’s sensory experiences by handling interesting items, listening to traditional music, recreating important objects, and dining on food from the book.
 These are all ways of traveling through time and bringing that other world up close

 We play games and do puzzles or skits that lead us to deeper meanings within a story.
 There’s so much more to a great book than meets the eye, and discovering its symbols is like finding clues to a treasure — that is, the theme and its universal truths.

 Figuring out what an author was really trying to say develops critical thinking skills.
 There’s lifelong value in the ability to notice patterns, connect meanings, read between the lines, and decipher underlying messages.
 This helps kids learn discernment and develops their intuition.